FluroAsh/AshleyThompson_T1A3/README.md

 2. __Search__ [movie-database](https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/) for matching Title that is input by the user

-3. Allow to select & store a **favourite movie** and attach it to their credentials
+3. Allow to select & store a **favourite movie**, attaching it to their Username
    1. Stored in separate file
+   2. Can only retrieve favourites if logged in

 4. Navigation by utilising the [tty-prompt](https://github.com/piotrmurach/tty-prompt) gem
    1. Allows user to easily navigate through various options to continue/change/break flow of the application